hkotek/hkotek.com/_posts/2023-1-3-altac-jobs-for-social-scientists.md

 ## Various others

 Each of the following sections could be expanded into its own category, but I don't have enough expertise or information to do it on my own.
-If you know more about this, drop a comment with links or descriptions and I'll expand the sections accordingly.
+If you know more about this, drop a comment with links or descriptions and I'll try to expand the sections accordingly.

 ### Science communication